orsett0/spotify_library_downloader/README.md

 ## TO-DO List

-- Cycle through the data structure to download everything that has an uri
+- Maybe I could run freyr-js in a sequencial order for every URI.
+This would prevent the creation of an exagerated amount of threads.
 - Create the playlists (create also the one from the liked tracks.)

 ## License